 Since the 1930’s, up to 90% of Zostera marina seagrass beds have been lost, and despite the importance of these habitats, they are still in decline.
 The International Union for the Conservation of Nature (IUCN) estimated in 2014 that seagrasses are still declining by 7% a year globally.
 This estimate makes it the fastest disappearing habitat on the planet.

-In the UK alone, around 500 hectares of seagrass beds are being lost every year, mainly due to human activity, such as boats anchoring and destructive fishing activity.
+Human activity, such as boats anchoring and destructive fishing activity harms seagrass beds.
 To many boaters, it is unclear where the seagrass meadows are, so they are unaware of the damage being caused.
 That’s why our primary goal is to protect and regenerate existing seagrass meadows.